MeloDreek/Music-Tag-Editor/README.md

 Music tag editor for everyone, wide range of music formats, supports parsing and editing tags such as covers, lyrics, labels, artists, albums, eras, genres, notes, etc. within music files.

+Starting from V2.0.0, you can use AI to search for cover art and LRC lyrics.
+It only takes 3 seconds to fill in complete music tags for your music.

 ## ⏬Download on App Store:
 [App Store：Music Tag Editor](https://apps.apple.com/app/id6738013677)